 Knots are the worst, plain and simple.
 There’s nothing that can ruin your whole look like a big, fat knot smack in the middle of your otherwise snatched style.
-Not only do they mess everything up just generally, knots are also painful AF.
-Who didn’t dread getting their hair brushed as a kid because it meant inevitable hair pulling and, OMG the pain, caused by seemingly endless knots?
+Not only do they mess everything up just generally, but knots are also painful.
+Who didn’t dread getting their hair brushed as a kid because it meant inevitable hair pulling and pain caused by seemingly endless knots?
 Grown or knot (sorry!), these pesky tangles still get under our skin in a very specific way.

 And because my hair is so prone to tangles, I only brush when it’s wet.
 Granted, although I deep condition (and sometimes mask) and do everything else you’re supposed to do, it’s not enough to get the knots out on impact.
 I literally need hair weaponry to whack out my most tangled sections because more often than knot (last one), combs just don’t cut it.